 2. Treatment-induced cell-enlargement and multinucleation of neoplastic human cell lines in culture, as a potential approach to the selective physical destruction of neoplastic cells based on cell size, nucelar and DNA-content, and cytoskeletal and membrane structure.

 3. Pulsed Low-Frequency Ultra-sound in the Preferential Physical Destruction of Neoplastic Cells in the presence of normal blood cells in Cell Culture and in Pre-clinical Animal Models

-5. Application of Zebrafish as a non-mammalian vertebrate live animal model evaluation of approaches to the selective physical destruction of leukemia cells by whole-body treatment.
+5. Use of In Vivo mouse models for evaluation of approaches to the selective physical destruction leukemia cells and therapeutic management of cancers by whole-body chemotherapy, immunotherapy, and ultra-sonic treatment.